- Publication 542 - Introductory Material

 The federal income tax is a pay-as-you-go tax.
 A corporation generally must make estimated tax payments as it earns or receives income during its tax year.
 After the end of the year, the corporation must file an income tax return.
 This section will help you determine when and how to pay and file corporate income taxes.

-For certain corporations affected by Presidentially declared disasters such as hurricanes, the due dates for filing returns, paying taxes, and performing other time-sensitive acts may be extended.
-The IRS may also forgive the interest and penalties on any underpaid tax for the length of any extension.
-For more information, visit www.irs.gov/uac/tax-relief-in-disaster-situations.
+For certain corporations affected by federally declared disasters such as hurricanes, the due dates for filing returns, paying taxes, and performing other time-sensitive acts may be extended.
+The IRS also may forgive the interest and penalties on any underpaid tax for the length of any extension.
+For more information, visit IRS.gov/DisasterTaxRelief.

 This section will help you determine when and how to report a corporation's income tax.